konradzdeb/SmarterScotland/README.md

 ## Overview

-The SmarterScotland package provides a convenient interface for sourcing and interrogeting data available through the [statistics.gov.scot](http://statistics.gov.scot).
+The SmarterScotland package provides a convenient interface for sourcing and interrogating data available through the [statistics.gov.scot](http://statistics.gov.scot).

 ## Installation